Breeding Location:

 General

 Stonechat: Small thrush with black back and white rump.
 Underparts are white except for orange breast.
 Head is black and collar is white.
 Wings are black with white stripes.
 Tail is black.
-Female and juvenile are duller.
+Female is paler overall with brown head and buff rump.
+Juvenile resembles female.

 Range and Habitat